Shaker Historical Society

 UPCOMING EVENTS & PROGRAMS

-Click on the Gracious Gardens poster or the Knife Skills poster to purchase tickets for these events on EventBrite
+Click on the posters above to purchase tickets for these events on EventBrite

 Please excuse us as we work to upgrade this site.
 As ever, if you have any questions about visiting the Shaker Historical Society's Shaker Historical Museum, Elizabeth Nord Library & Archives, Lissauer Gallery, or Spirit Tree Gift Shop, just ask!
 Our contact information is on the bottom of every page.